azhen7/leetcode/rotate-image/README.md

 # Rotate Image

-The idea of this solution is solve a 90 degree clockwise rotation from the outer layer, and iteratively work inwards.
+The idea of this solution is perform a 90 degree clockwise rotation on the outer layer, and iteratively work inwards.
 This is implemented as follows:

 Given a 2D matrix